DeepDreamsAI/EduPilot/README.md

 # EduPilot

-EduPilot is an educational platform that allows users to determine thier interest.
-This README provides information on how to install and use the application, as well as details on user authentication features.
+EduPilot is an educational platform that allows users to determine their interests.
+This README provides information on how to install and use the application and details on user authentication features.

 ## Installation